After a thrilling season, the NHL is officially over for another year. So, the team at SportsTips thought it would be a ...

 How to watch the Buffalo Sabres?

-You can watch the Buffalo Sabres games on TV channels like Fox Sports East and the NHL Network such as NHL.TV.
+You can watch the Buffalo Sabres games on TV channels like Fox Sports West and the NHL Network such as NHL.TV.

 Will the Buffalo Sabres make the playoffs this year?

-While we do not yet know if the Buffalo Sabres will make the playoffs this year, the Buffalo Sabres finished 6th in the Atlantic Division last season, failing to earn a spot in the 2020 playoffs.
+While we do not yet know if the Buffalo Sabres will make the playoffs this year, they did not make the playoffs in 2021-22.

-Will the Buffalo Sabres get the 1st pick in the MLB draft?
+Will the Buffalo Sabres get the 1st pick in the NHL draft?

-The Buffalo Sabres received the 8th pick in the 2020 NHL draft and selected Jack Quinn.
+The Buffalo Sabres do not have the number one overall pick in the 2022 NHL Draft.

 When do the Buffalo Sabres play?